tudor1204/GoogleCloudPlatform/CONTRIBUTING.md

 ## Samples requirements

 All new code sample needs the following requirements:
+- A README as concise as possible, with an external link pointing to the tutorial using the sample, if applicable.
+There should be only one source of truth.
+(In other words, if an external tutorial contains the instructions for this sample, those instructions should not be duplicated in the repository.)
 - A GitHub Action workflow that tests the sample code.
 At minimum, this should dry-run any container image or Terraform configs and pass without any errors.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/.github/workflows/security-ci.yml)]
   - Each container image should build successfully (e.g. `docker build...`)
   - Each Terraform config should validate successfully (e.g. `terraform validate...`)
-- Cloud Build configs for all container images that pushes to the `google-samples` artifact registry.
+- If applicable: Cloud Build configs for all container images that pushes to the `google-samples` artifact registry.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/security/wi-secrets/cloudbuild.yaml)]
-- A Terraform section for the above Cloud Build configs, if applicable.
+- If applicable: A Terraform section for the above Cloud Build configs.
   [[Example](https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/blob/main/terraform/google-cloud-build-triggers.tf#L194-L207)]
   - Note that in order for the Cloud Build configs to be applied to the `google-samples` project, you need to run `terraform init && terraform apply`